campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 ```

 Remember these ways of calling `gofmt`, because most of the tools that
-we'll see in this chapter use the same call conventions.
+we'll see in this chapter use the same calling conventions.

 Finally, there's an easy way to format all the code in a package, simply use
 the `fmt` subcommand in the `go` tool and the package to format: